andrewsmhay/brisket/README.md

 <i>Cooking Note: You must trim the brisket before adding the rub to it.</i>

 Used to prepare the scan configuration file with the appropriate set of ports for the scan.

 <pre><code>
 	./trim.rb <i>ports</i> masscan

-Where <i>ports</i> is one of the following options: remote - common remote access server ports apps - common application server ports www - common web server ports mail - common mail ports ms - common Microsoft ports db - common database ports special - special ports for selective scanning all - all of the above ports
+</code></pre>

+Where <i>ports</i> is one of the following options:
+* remote - common remote access server ports
+* apps - common application server ports
+* www - common web server ports
+* mail - common mail ports
+* ms - common Microsoft ports
+* db - common database ports
+* special - special ports for selective scanning
+* all - all of the above ports

 e.g.
+<pre><code>
 	<b>./trim.rb remote masscan</b>
 </code></pre>

 ####rub.rb
 <i>Cooking Note: Once trimmed, the brisket must be seasoned.</i>

 Used to call the scanner and export the results in the appropriate results date directory and file.

 <pre><code>
 	./rub.rb <i>region</i> <i>scanner</i>
 </code></pre>

 Where <i>region</i> is one of the following options:
 * apac
 * europe